TristanThrush/perplexity-correlations/README.md

 We provide another speedy projection method called `perplexity_correlations.projection.l2`, which does depend on the values.
-It is best used with estimators such as `perplexity_correlations.projection.product` and `perplexity_correlations.projection.sign` which return vectors that are proportional to the optimal weights in expectation, but we found that these estimators are not robust enough to be particularly useful.
+It is best used with estimators such as `perplexity_correlations.estimation.product` and `perplexity_correlations.estimation.sign` which return estimates that are proportional to the optimal weights in expectation, but we found that these estimators are not robust enough to be particularly useful.
 Still, nice to have for further research.